 seen?
-This large snail is rarely seen alive, although the empty shell is sometimes seen, usually occupied by a hermit crab.
+This large snail is rarely seen alive, so far only on our Northern shores.
+Although the empty shell is sometimes seen, usually occupied by a hermit crab.

 Features: 7-12cm.
 Shell large,

 thick with a long siphonal canal.
-More slender than the more commonly seen Spiral melongena (Pugilina cochlidium).
 Operculum teardrop-shaped and made

 snail is covered with a layer of fine hairs (called the